piaodazhu/Secretool/manual.md

 - `super`: a state that two keys are remembered in memory and will autofill when needed.
 - `*`: means there are unsaved modifies.

 For user, only one or two password should be remembered for managing the whole secret zone: `encryption password` and `signing password`.
 They are ranging from 6 to 16, setting by yourself, mapping to secret key before encrpt the secret zone and digest.
-Complex passwords are recommanded, but it is really important for yourself to keep them in mind, because no one can encrypt your secrets except providing these passwords. `encryption password` is necessary and `signing password` is optional.
+Complex passwords are recommanded, but it is really important for yourself to keep them in mind, because no one can encrypt your secrets except who providing these passwords. `encryption password` is necessary and `signing password` is optional.

 ## Secret server

+`Secret server`, or `SServer` is designed for automatically making backup and maintaining versions.
+User can upload current secret zone to SServer by `push-remote`, see all versions as well as its upload time by `query-remote`, and download any valid version from SServer by `pull-remote [$version]`.
+If the version to be download is not specified, SServer will provide the latest version of encrypted secret zone.

+`SServer` automatically saves the uploaded versions into a file on the disk.
+The file can be moved from one host to another, without losting any information of users secret.
+By copying the file and configurate the `Secretool`, secret zone can be backed up in multipoints and recovered from any from them.

+`SServer` maintains encrypted data so it cannot see the users' secret zone.
+And signatures is introduced to avoid tampering.
+When `Secretool` downloads a version it will check the signature.
+If the signature is invalid, the SServer is no longer safe.
+Anyway, trusted host is recommanded for users to deploy `SServer`.

 ## Command